 In the jargon, this is known as “iterative design”: the process by which something is changed incrementally over time, to keep it not just looking new but continually fit for purpose.

-In web development, iterative design should be non-negotiable.
+In web design & development, iterative design should be non-negotiable.
 The digital world changes so quickly, and so often, that a website which stands still will soon be left behind.
 An out-dated website is a bad one.
 Internet users tend to be demanding.

 Nevertheless, many businesses still think in terms of the periodic redesign: build a site, leave it a few years, and then refresh it.
 Rinse and repeat.
 The problem with this approach is that it is inflexible and unresponsive – and the best websites are the opposite.